FAQs

 Parental Responsibility (PR) means that the person concerned has all of the rights, duties, powers, responsibilities and authority that a parent of a child has by law (as defined in the Children Act 1989).

-An unmarried alleged father will not be able to claim Parental Responsibility unless he acquires it by:
+An alleged father will not be able to claim PR unless he acquires it by:

-People other than parents may acquire Parental Responsibility by appointment as a guardian or by an order of the court.
+People other than parents may acquire PR by appointment as a guardian or by an order of the court.

 We will not process any samples without the appropriate consent and evidence of this where it is any person other than the child’s mother signing on behalf of the child.
 This will effect your expected results due date if we have not received this evidence before the samples arrive with us.